NEWS

 Emergency Relief Grants

 The foundation provides grants each year for emergency relief in crisis situations around the world, in the nation, and locally.
-In 2023 grants were given in response to refugee resettlement opportunities and challenges, natural disasters, and other emergency needs.
-The organizations that received grants included:
+In 2024 grants were given in response to increasing violence and war in the world, natural disasters, and other emergency needs.
+The organizations that received grants (reflecting multiple occasions of funding in different emergency situations) included:

 All Hands and Hearts Smart Response, Inc.